Kosovo Liberation Army: Kosovo War

 Between 5 and 7 March 1998, the Yugoslav Army launched an operation on Prekaz.
 The operation followed an earlier firefight (28 February) in which four policemen were killed and several more were wounded; Adem Jashari, a KLA leader, escaped.
 In Prekaz, 28 militants were killed, along with 30 civilians, most belonging to Jashari's family.
 Amnesty International claimed that it was a military operation focused primarily on the elimination of Jashari and his family.

 On 23 April 1998, the Yugoslav Army (VJ) ambushed the KLA near the Albanian-Yugoslav border.
 The KLA had tried to smuggle arms and supplies into Kosovo.
 The Yugoslav Army, although greatly outnumbered, had no casualties, while 19 militants were killed.

 According to Roland Keith, a field office director of the OSCE's Kosovo Verification Mission:

 Upon my arrival the war increasingly evolved into a mid intensity conflict as ambushes, the encroachment of critical lines of communication and the [KLA] kidnapping of security forces resulted in a significant increase in government casualties which in turn led to major Yugoslavian reprisal security operations...
 By the beginning of March these terror and counter-terror operations led to the inhabitants of numerous villages fleeing, or being dispersed to either other villages, cities or the hills to seek refuge...
 The situation was clearly that KLA provocations, as personally witnessed in ambushes of security patrols which inflicted fatal and other casualties, were clear violations of the previous October's agreement [and United Nations Security Council Resolution 1199].

 At one point during the Kosovo War, the KLA changed their tactics from hit and run operations to conventional warfare.
-In July 1998, the KLA captured the then cities of Orahovac and Mališevo and expanded their occupation of territory to 40% of Kosovo.
-However, without enough manpower and heavy weaponry to defend their gains, the cities of Orahovac and Mališevo quickly fell to Yugoslav forces.
-Their occupation of Orahovac was marred by acts of atrocities committed against Serbian civilians.
-On 24 August 1998, the KLA reverted to guerilla warfare and employed new tactics including the appointment of new commanders, central authorities, expanded training camps and military prisons.
+In July 1998, the KLA captured the cities of Rahovec and Malisheva and expanded their occupation of territory to 40% of Kosovo.
+However, without enough manpower and heavy weaponry to defend their gains, both cities quickly fell to Yugoslav forces.
+Their occupation of Rahovec was marred by acts of atrocities committed against Serbian civilians.
+On 24 August 1998, the KLA reverted to guerrilla warfare and employed new tactics including the appointment of new commanders, central authorities, expanded training camps and military prisons.

 Some sources say that the KLA never won a battle, while others say it won relatively few battles.